micoxion/AttoviaWiki/content/Countries/Daurk Brionnaigh/The Council of Elders.md

+---
+title: The Council of Elders
+draft: false
+tags:
+---
 Presiding over all legal and cultural matters of import within [[Daurk Brionnaigh]] the council is a very select group of 20 [[Master Cruthman]].

 ### Requirements